-This section should briefly describe regular TPRM reporting and how often the program will be reported to the board and senior leadership.
+Documentation and reporting are essential for your TPRM/VRM program.
+In addition to committing to adequately documenting required processes and maintaining necessary records, you should briefly describe how often the program will be reported to the board and senior leadership.
 You don't need to include an inventory of every report generated or offered by TPRM/VRM.
 However, you should provide general information about reporting to the board, senior management, and other stakeholders with oversight responsibilities, such as risk committees.